hcckf/Hello-World/README.md

 # Hello-World
 Just a simple Hello World program.
+Written in C++.